vlachosg37/mouse_scRNA_publication_release/README.md

 Feel free to fork this repository and submit pull requests for bug fixes or new features.

 ## License
-This project is licensed under the Creative Commons Attribution 4.0 International.
+This project is licensed under the MIT license.

 ## Contact
 **Name:** Georgios Vlachos